esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Threefold ANS.md

-# The Threefold ANS Method by Krogman & Iscan, 1986[^2]
+# The Threefold ANS Method by Krogman & Iscan, 1986[^2], as interpreted by Rynn et al. (2010)[^7]

 The method interpretation for the threefold ANS in this guide is based on Rynn et al. (2010)[^7].
+We also added optional recalibration methods to the regression equation by Matsuda et al. 2023

 They describe it as follows:

 > “A line is projected, following the direction of the ANS, and the average soft tissue depth at mid-philtrum is vertically transposed up to it.
 The length of the ANS, from the vomer-maxillary junction (VMJ) to the acanthion (at the tip on the ANS) is tripled and added to the transferred average of soft tissue depth” (Krogman 1968[^2], Taylor, 2001[^3])